 The hosting we have is world-class.
 We have access to fully monitored lightening fast hosting with 100s of layers of technology on top of a typical platform.
 The result is advanced website security, spam protection, speed and robustness.
 Our server specialists are on hand 24/7, 365 days of the year.
 The comparable value of this package alone is often in the region of £200 per month.

-When you commence training, you will be part of a community of almost 1.5 million members worldwide.
+When you commence training, you will be part of a community of two million members worldwide.
 You can get coaching and mentoring from anyone within the community, many of whom are highly successful entrepreneurs.

 How Much Will The Support Cost?